The Moody Blues: Formation and early success

-A Mitchells & Butlers brewery pub in Birmingham, pictured 2005—a possible sponsorship from the brewery never materialised.
+A Mitchells & Butlers brewery pub in Birmingham, pictured in 2005.
+A hoped-for sponsorship from the brewery never materialised.

-Thomas and Pinder formed their new band in May 1964, recruiting Edge and Laine with the line-up completed by Warwick after Lodge turned down an offer to join; the other members intended to move to London as a professional band after a few local gigs, while he was still in college and determined to finish.
+Thomas and Pinder formed their new band in May 1964, recruiting Edge and Laine, with the line-up completed by Warwick after Lodge turned down an offer to join; the other members intended to move to London as a professional band after a few local gigs, while Lodge was still in college and determined to finish.
 The new band hoped to receive sponsorship from the local Mitchells & Butlers Brewery (who owned numerous live music clubs), even naming themselves the M&B5, though the sponsorship failed to materialise.
 The M&B5 played their first live show a few days after their formation, at the Carlton Ballroom (later to become rock music venue Mothers) on Erdington High Street, where they became the resident band.

 The band's name quickly evolved from the M&B5 to the Moody Blues.
 Aside from incorporating the M&B letters, the name was also a subtle reference to the Duke Ellington song "Mood Indigo".
 Pinder also stated in a later interview that, at the time, he was interested in how music can affect and change people's moods.
-The "Blues" was also a reference to the band's set at the time consisting mostly of rhythm and blues.
+The "Blues" was also a reference to the fact that the group's set at the time consisted mostly of rhythm and blues.
 During their first year together, as well as playing their own shows and making their own records, the Moodies (as they were often nicknamed by fans and the band themselves) also provided backing for various blues performers touring England, including Sonny Boy Williamson and Memphis Slim.

 The Moody Blues moved to London in the summer of 1964.
 Soon after they arrived, the band obtained a management company, Ridgepride, formed by Alex Wharton (later known as Alex Murray), who had been in the A&R division of Decca Records.
 They signed a recording contract with Ridgepride, who then leased their recordings to Decca.
 They released their first single, a cover of Bobby Parker's "Steal Your Heart Away" with the Laine/Pinder original "Lose Your Money (But Don't Lose Your Mind)" as the B-side, in September 1964.
 Despite some publicity, including an appearance on the cult television programme Ready Steady Go!, the single failed to chart.
 The band's big breakthrough came with their second single, a cover of Bessie Banks' "Go Now", released in November 1964.
 Promoted on television with one of the first purpose-made promotional films in the rock and pop era, it reached No. 1 in Britain (where it remains their only No. 1 single) and No. 10 in America, where it was released on London Records.
-Around this time, all the Moodies except Warwick, the only member who was married at the time, began living together in a rented house in Roehampton.
+Around this time, all the Moodies except Warwick – the only member who was married at the time – began living together in a rented house in Roehampton.